BlueDav/android_device_goclever_rkr70sdk/README.md

-android_device_goclever_rkr70sdk
+android_device_rockchip_rk2928
 ================================

-CM build parameters for GOCLEVER TAB R70 (Rockchip RK2926).
+CM build parameters for Trevi Tab 7 V4 Internet Wi-Fi (Rockchip RK2928).
 For building, you'll also need tools from here: https://github.com/rk3066/rk-tools

 6.0.2.8 CWM
 ===========
-Please note that in order to build CWM for Rockchip, You also need to replace stock CWM with custom CWM found here: https://github.com/Shmarkus/android_bootable_recovery
+Please note that in order to build CWM for Rockchip, You also need to replace stock CWM with custom CWM found here: https://github.com/BlueDav/android_bootable_recovery
 - USB mount does not work

 Android 4.1.2
 =============
 Works:
 - Touchscreen